 In a 2014 study, done by the Association of American Colleges and Universities, the following findings underscore how important liberal arts college graduates will succeed in the global economy.

 - 9 of 10 employers want to hire graduates that have integrity, ethical judgment and the capacity for lifelong learning.

 - More than 75% of employers indicated that liberal arts graduates have the necessary critical thinking, complex problem solving and excellent written and oral communication skills.

 - Almost 75% of employers said they would highly recommend a liberal arts education to a high school senior as the best way to prepare in the global economy today.

-Come join us!
-The workshop will help dispel negative stereotypes about a liberal arts degree and provide you with substantive information about how students engage in meaningful work and lead productive lives after graduation.
+The workshop helped dispel negative stereotypes about a liberal arts degree and provided substantive information about how students engage in meaningful work and lead productive lives after graduation.